BALI GATHERING 2025

 Walking: Even though Bali is small, walking is not always easy, particularly not with children, strollers, etc. Footpaths are usually non-existent.
 It is extremely humid & hot.
 There are stray dogs in many places too.

-Taxis/ Shops from the hotel: You will probably need to get a taxi to the shops/cafes/other places with the kids as it is 2km to walk to the main road.
-There is a decent path to/from the hotel but NOT along the main road ‘Jimbaran Uluwatu Street’ (see Transport for more info).
+Taxis/ Shops from the hotel: You will probably need to get a taxi to the shops/cafes/other places with the kids as it is 2km to walk UP to the main road.
+‘Jimbaran Uluwatu Street’ (see Transport for more info).

-You could also use the Apps like Gojek and Grab to get your groceries and essentials delivered to you.
+You could also use the Apps like Gojek and Grab for quick taxis and also to get your essentials delivered to you.
 This is a very useful and cheap service!

 Car seats - To make life easier we’d recommend bringing your own as taxis will not supply them.